bsingh17/RASA-Chatbot/data/nlu.md

 - HOW CAN I BOOK A SALES CALL ?
 - How can i contact the team ?
 - I also want to book a sales call
-- I wanna have a subscription for your product
-- I wanna talk to your sales guy
-- I wanna talk to your sales people.
-- I want a sales call
-- I want an offer for your platform
-- I want to book a call
-- I want to book a call with your sales team
-- I want to buy the rasa platform
-- I want to contact sales
 - I want to contact the sales team
 - I want to get in touch with your sales guys
 - I want to learn more about your pricing